 5. If allergic to latex: use a roll-on adhesive available fromwww.FootSmart.com .
 This adhesive will not damage costumes.

-b) Can be used to apply body glitter or jewels, c) keeps clip earrings on, d) Keeps leotards from riding up or down.
+This adhesive is also good for: a) preventing breast fall out from bras. b) Can be used to apply body glitter or jewels, c) keeps clip earrings on, d) Keeps leotards from riding up or down.

 Sewing without catching the fringe – the new 'press-n-seal' plastic wraps are useful for this.
 You put a layer under the fringe, then a layer over the fringe, and pres, trapping it inside the plastic.
 Then while you sew, it's stationary.
 When you are done, you can just pull the wrap off to free the fringe.